Our people

 Karen combines a cross-disciplinary approach with particular socio-spatial awareness, a profound justice sensitivity and appetite for change, and a background in creating large-scale arts experiences, to help people make places and programs more welcoming, convivial and delightful for everyone.

-In addition to specialist training in Planning Cycling Cities (University of Amsterdam); Measuring Public Life (Gehl Institute); the Healthy Streets Framework (UK); Community Engagement and Deliberative Democracy (IAP2), Karen holds a Bachelor of Arts in Community Development and Sustainable Development (Murdoch University) and is completing a Master of Urban and Regional Planning (UWA, 2024).
+In addition to specialist training in Planning Cycling Cities (University of Amsterdam); Measuring Public Life (Gehl Institute); the Healthy Streets Framework (UK); Community Engagement and Deliberative Democracy (IAP2), Karen holds a Bachelor of Arts in Community Development and Sustainable Development (Murdoch University, 2018) and a Master of Urban and Regional Planning (UWA, 2024).

 She is a Global Walkability Network Correspondent and was a non-executive director of Town Team Movement from 2019 to 2022.